Azure-Samples/modern-data-warehouse-dataops/archive/e2e_samples/dataset_versioning/databricks/README.md

 The [official doc](https://docs.microsoft.com/en-us/azure/databricks/security/data-governance#secure-access-to-azure-data-lake-storage) mentioned:

 - Will you be accessing your data in a more interactive, ad-hoc way, perhaps developing an ML model or building an operational dashboard?
-In that case, we recommend that you use Azure Active Directory (Azure AD) credential passthrough.
+In that case, we recommend that you use Microsoft Entra ID credential passthrough.
 - Will you be running automated, scheduled workloads that require one-off access to the containers in your data lake?
 Then using service principals to access Azure Data Lake Storage is preferred.

 ## Setup and Deployment